 Our sturdy softwood tree stake with pointed end for easy insertion.
-It is made from 32mm timber, pressure treated for durability.
+It is made from 32mm timber.

 Pressure-treated to ensure durability and prevent rot.